LoopKit/loopdocs/docs/faqs/rileylink-faqs.md

 All the RileyLink compatible devices communicate with the pump through radio frequency communications and with the phone through Bluetooth.

-!!! info "Bluetooth (BT) Troubleshooting"
+!!! warning "Bluetooth (BT) Troubleshooting"

     If your iPhone has BT issues, your Loop will have failures.
 There have been reports of BT audio devices (such as BT pairings in your car or home audio BT speakers) interfering with the Loop.
 If you are finding Loop failures frequently happening at a particular location, you may try to troubleshoot if there are BT problems in the area.